mikechau/react-primer-draft/README.md

 "Greeter, component did mount!"
 ```

-`Mixins` are a way of reusing functionality in lifecycle events, you could also use it to add custom methods to your `React` components.
+Mixins are a way of sharing functionality in lifecycle events between components.
+They can also be used to add custom methods to your React components.

 Read more: [Mixins](https://facebook.github.io/react/docs/reusable-components.html#mixins)